StivaktakisAntonios/Project_Exercise2/README.md

 Implementation of Neural LSH (Locality-Sensitive Hashing) for approximate nearest neighbor search using neural network-based partitioning.

 The algorithm combines:
-- k-NN graph construction for dataset structure analysis
+- k-NN graph construction using IVFFlat (C++ from Assignment 1)
 - Balanced graph partitioning using KaHIP
 - Multi-layer perceptron (MLP) classifier for learning partition assignments
 - Multi-probe search strategy for efficient approximate nearest neighbor retrieval

 This implementation follows the specification of Assignment 2 (Κ23γ) and produces output compatible with Assignment 1 methods (LSH, Hypercube, IVFFlat, IVFPQ) for direct performance comparison.

-**Note on k-NN Graph Construction:** The current implementation uses brute-force Euclidean distance computation for k-NN graph construction.
-For optimal performance on large datasets, integration with Assignment 1's optimized nearest neighbor methods (e.g., LSH or IVF-based approximate k-NN) can be used as a preprocessing step.
+**k-NN Graph Construction:** Uses optimized C++ IVFFlat implementation from Assignment 1 for fast approximate k-NN graph construction on both MNIST and SIFT datasets.
+The k-NN graphs are precomputed and cached for reuse across multiple experiments.

 ## Project Structure